Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

-Make the callback more useful by adding parameters.
+Make your callback more useful by adding parameters.

 ```JS
 function getWeather(callBack, apikey, units) {